Food addiction is a serious addiction which can cause multiple health problems. Discover how to stop food addiction with the keto diet.

 As the pleasure centers in your brain are triggered by this food less often, they will weaken.

-Obviously this is a lot easier said than done, and anyone who has suffered an addiction of any type will tell you how difficult this stage can be .
+Obviously this is a lot easier said than done.
+Anyone who has suffered an addiction of any type will tell you how difficult this stage can be .

-There is something else that could be contributing towards a high carb or sugar craving.
+There’s another, often overlooked, problem that could be contributing towards your high carb or sugar craving.

-There is a lot of evidence that demonstrates that when your gut bacteria is unbalanced, you will feel the effects.
+There’s a lot of evidence that demonstrates that your gut bacteria may be to blame.
+You’ll soon feel the effect when your gut bacteria is out of balance.

-When one particular strain of bacteria comes to dominate your gut, it will send signals to your brain in order to get you to eat what it needs for its own survival.
+The problem occurs when one particular strain of bacteria comes to dominate your gut.
+It will then send signals to your brain in order to get you to eat what it needs for its own survival.

 Gut bacteria are known to be able to trigger the need for sweet things.
 For a more in depth look at this read: